 Through QDN’s state-wide member network, QDN members continue to raise the issues and challenges they face accessing mainstream services such as health, housing, transport, employment, education, sport etc. Some believe that this is being exacerbated by the introduction of the NDIS and the poor delineation of responsibility between individual specialist disability support and mainstream service delivery.

-QDN also notes that, going forward, it is vital that outcomes for people with disability are measured, monitored and reported on to ensure that the NDS and the NDIA deliver the positive impacts and improvements which is their intention, and that there are goals linked to specific actions and outcomes that are measurable and can be reported on.
+QDN also notes that it is vital that outcomes for people with disability are measured, monitored and reported on to ensure that the NDS and the NDIA deliver the positive impacts and improvements which is their intention, and that there are goals linked to specific actions and outcomes that are measurable and can be reported on.
 QDN supports the establishment of an outcomes framework so there is a dedicated focus on measurement of outcomes and believes this requires a clear articulation of each of the governments’ roles and responsibilities in achieving the outcomes and meaningful change within a combined approach.
 Each level of government has a responsibility for delivering accessible, affordable, safe and quality services for all people with disability.

 While the NDIS focuses on specialist disability supports, there remain problematic interface issues with mainstream services and challenges for Australians with disability in accessing these services.
 An outcomes framework needs to be underpinned by stronger alignment with the CRPD, providing greater accountability in ensuring that all levels of governments deliver on their CRPD obligations.
 Whilst Australia regularly reports on its obligations to this international instrument, consideration could be given to how more detailed data could be integrated as part of the accountability, measurement and reporting framework.